 The buyers property inspection allows the buyer to be informed about potential concerns in the home.
 After the inspection a detailed report is provided along with helpful maintenance tips.
 A thorough property inspection takes between two and three hours.

-This is referred to as a pre-sale property inspection.
-It allows sellers to know of potential problem areas and address those before the home hits the market.
-We provide a detailed report to help owners feel confident of any work to be done.
+This is referred to as a pre sale property inspection.
+It allows sellers to be aware of potential problem areas and address those before the home hits the market.
+We provide a detailed report to help owners feel confident in the property they are selling.

-Let us perform phase inspections to guarantee that the property you are building meets current standards.
-During the phase inspections, we are able to inspect the foundation, pre-drywall, and the final stages of construction.
+Let us perform phase inspections to guarantee that the property your are building meets your standards.
+During these phases we inspect framing, pre-drywall and final stages of construction.

 As a rental property owner, a Walk-Through Inspection is done at the beginning, end and during the term of the lease.
 This will help you monitor and keep record of the general condition of your property and any issues that may need to be addressed.

 Most new homes come with a 1-Year Builder Warranty.
 Before that year is up, call us to provide a detailed property inspection and report for you to give to your builder so they can fix or repair any issues before the warranty expires.